signalapp/libsignal/README.md

 You can additionally exclude `libsignal_jni_testing.so` if you do not plan to use any of the APIs intended for client testing.

+### Testing a local build with Signal-Android

+The Signal-Android gradle.properties file has a commented-out line to include libsignal as part of the build.
+Uncomment that and adjust the path; optionally, you can restrict the architectures you want to build for by adding `androidArchs=aarch64` to *libsignal's* gradle.properties.
+(The set of recognized architectures is in java/build_jni.sh.)
+If you're using an IDE, you'll need to re-import the Gradle structure at this point.
+When you're done, revert the changes to the Android app's gradle.properties and re-import once more.

+Note that this does not import the *Rust* parts of the project into the IDE.
+Doing that in a multi-language IDE like IDEA is possible, but finicky; as of 2025 the most reliable way to do it is to open the Android project first, add the libsignal repo root directory as a Rust project second (only including the top-level directory), and only then make the changes to gradle.properties.

 ## Swift